Last weekend while my husband and I were out grocery shopping, he asked if I could make a pear & parmesan tart.

-It was amazing and, although a little time consuming, definitely worth it.
+It was amazing and, although a little time-consuming, definitely worth it.

 Pear & Parmesan Tart

-Start this delish dish with your favorite savory dough recipe, plus the addition of one tablespoon thyme leaves and one tablespoon freshly grated parmesan cheese at the end.
+Start this delicious dish with your favorite savory dough recipe, plus the addition of one tablespoon thyme leaves and one tablespoon freshly grated parmesan cheese at the end.
 Flatten the dough into a disc and refrigerate for about an hour.

 Of course, if you’re in a pinch for time, you can always use a store-bought pie crust.

 - 2 tablespoons thyme leaves (one for the crust and one for the pears)